Here is a quick overview of the long term spousal support laws as they pertain specifically to California.

 A recent appellate decision the court ruled that the duty of a supporting spouse to continue to work to support their ex-spouse ends at age 65 upon eligibility for retirement.

-Aaron Dishon, Esq.
+by: Aaron Dishon, Esq.